abdulsamodazeez/Make-a-share-function/README.md

 The Text Filtering Function is a function that helps in filtering a request to share an email or a note that an email has been shared already.
 The function was written in python programming language.

 ## Definition of terms and variable used
-The function was defined with the word "Make_a_share" which accept a sentence as an arguement.
+The function was defined with the word "text_filter" which accept a sentence as an arguement.
 Below are other variable and terms used in the code:
 1. Two keywords "share" and "email were defined in order to limit our sentence filtering to sentences that have these keywords
 2. An if-elif-else statement was used to break down the conditions that must be met
 ## How it works